Fort Buchanan highlights efforts against terrorism

 |0

-This work, Fort Buchanan highlights efforts against terrorism [Image 3 of 3], by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan highlights efforts against terrorism, by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.